 - Identify how data can be reused so it is collected once and used for multiple purposes shared across many systems.

 - Work out how data can be used to anticipate the decisions customers take throughout the order to cash lifecycle.

 As data is now an asset it can be used to develop your business model, offering opportunities to collaborate with partners who can offer complimentary services.

 My final thought is that digital transformation is a cultural change because it is a different way of thinking.
 It must be treated as a cultural change, so the assumptions, values and priorities of the organisation in this data driven world must be defined.
 Thought must be given to how this changes the roles and responsibilities of staff and the quality standards applied to their work.
 Create an environment that rewards customer empathy and questioning of what might be possible to ensure your services continue to evolve.

-If you want more great events like this, book your next Change Management Institute chapter event now.
+If you want more great events like this, book your one of my next events https://agilechangemanagement.co.uk/events.